 Traumatic events can cause some side-effects that can have an impact on individuals both emotionally and psychologically.
 Those who have suffered trauma in their lives are at increased risk of addiction.
 Traumatic events can include emotional, sexual or physical abuse, being bullied, domestic violence, witnessing armed combat, living with someone with mental health problems, bereavement or having a loved one in prison.

-Trauma in childhood increases the risk of addiction and those who have had more than one traumatic event in their lives will have a greater chance of developing addiction.
+Trauma in childhood increases the risk of addiction and those who have had more than one traumatic event in their lives will have a greater chance of developing an addiction.
 While not everyone who experiences a traumatic event will develop an addiction, many will experience other side effects including an inability to trust others, a continuous sense of danger, or frightening memories.

 Some individuals will develop severe anxiety or post-traumatic stress disorder (PTSD), which can affect their relationships with others and can have a negative impact on their quality of life.